 Aside from the mesmerising Carnival chaos, Skyros is a calming island of juxtaposed arid and forested landscapes and rich history.
 People often used the word ‘freedom’ to relate to the island’s own microcosm of Greek culture, as well as the indulgence of finding a part of the island to stand within, with no one else around you.

-You’ll see many pictures of the ancient Skryos town perched up high, first built behind the mountain from the view of invading pirates, and it’s this image of a hillside layered with white buildings and chunky cobbled stones that remains (although now more inhabited).
-Within it lies a plethora of 13th century Venetian and 16th century Ottoman architecture from the days of rule.
+You’ll see many pictures of the ancient Skyros town perched up high, first built behind the mountain from the view of invading pirates, and it’s this image of a hillside layered with white buildings and chunky cobbled stones that remains (although now more inhabited).
+Within it lies a plethora of 13th century Venetian and 16th-century Ottoman architecture from the days of rule.
 Streets of varying hues of Greek white against the crisp blue sky are interspersed with ancient houses, stone archways and some of the most exquisite chapels, of which there are nearly 200 altogether on the island.

 In Skyros you can walk through history – there are two museums showcasing centuries of culture, tradition and architecture.
-The Faltaits Museum in particular is like entering into a tardis containing items of Skyrian heritage.
+The Faltaits Museum, in particular, is like entering into a tardis containing items of Skyrian heritage.
 Housed in the residence of the “Faldai” family, maze-like floors of documents and images, crafts and ancient materials from the post-Byzantine period to the present day make up the collection, as well as family heirlooms.
 To sustain a unique culture into the modern day is to remember its past.

 Within the shop-lined streets pay close attention to the local craft shops.
 Many still bear the traditional woodcarving interiors that epitomize Skyrian design – delicate designs that fill a space consisting of three rooms, the largest being the social space with low furniture.
 One of the best preserved is in Ioanna’s Pottery shop in the centre of town.